cu-library/alma-api-toolkit/README.md

 1. Collect identifiers in an Alma set.
 2. Run a task against all those identifiers.

-Those scripts worked well for smaller sets, but were too unreliable for larger sets.
+Those scripts worked well for smaller sets, but were too unreliable and slow for larger sets.

+## Advantages

-This toolkit improves reliability by first storing all collected identifiers in a local SQLite database, then ensuring the task has been run on all those identifiers, retrying failed HTTP calls if required.
-HTTP requests are performed in parallel when possible, so that tasks can be completed more quickly.
+This toolkit improves reliability by retrying failed HTTP calls if required.
+HTTP requests are performed in parallel so that tasks can be completed more quickly.
 It also ensures the API call limit is respected.

+## Usage Notes

-Sets processed by these tools must be itemized and made public.
+Sets processed by these subcommands must be itemized and made public.

+To remove items from a work order, first cancel requests on those items then scan them in.

-## Subcommands
+## Subcommand Notes

-### holdings-clean-up-call-numbers (not done)

-Clean up call numbers in holdings.
-The following rules are applied:

-* Add a space between a number then letter pair.
-* Add a space between a number and a period when the period is followed by a letter.
-* Remove extra periods from any substring matching space period period (period...).
-* Remove any spaces between a period and a number.
-* Remove any leading or trailing whitespace.

 ### po-line-update-renewal-date-and-renewal-period (not done)